-This year’s photo contest theme is titled Art of Living / Living Art.
+This year’s photo contest theme was titled Art of Living – Living Art.

-With the inspiration of Yoko Ono’s art and the Fluxus movement, we ask students to create images that are irreverent, reflect living art and the art of living, embody the unconventional and the revolutionary, and that champion the art of our everyday lives.
+With the inspiration of Yoko Ono’s art and the Fluxus movement, we asked students to create images that were irreverent, reflecting living art and the art of living, embodying the unconventional and the revolutionary, and that champion the art of our everyday lives.
 Each year our firm features the winning image on our Thanksgiving card which is mailed to over 6,000 clients and contacts of the firm.

 Bousquet Holstein PLLC and its members have been consistent supporters of the arts and education in our city and county.
 Each year we feature the 1st Place winning photograph on our Thanksgiving card which we mail to our clients.
 In the liner notes of the greeting cards we include a brief biography about the artist, the theme, and the subject matter of their image.
 In late October, we host a showing of the top 20+ entries at a reception for finalists and their immediate families and teachers at which time the winning photo is announced.
 Cash scholarship prizes are awarded to students for 1st, 2nd, and 3rd Place photographs and a donation by the firm is made to the visual arts department of the 1st Place winning school.
 In 2016, we also awarded two additional “Honorable Mention” prizes.
 The winning images have also been showcased in local newspapers and many schools choose to congratulate their winning students in their monthly newsletters to parents.